obophenotype/cell-ontology/docs/relations_guide.md

 ### [<u>has soma location</u>](http://purl.obolibrary.org/obo/RO_0002100)

-When neurobiologists talk about the location of vertebrate neurons, they are typically referring to the location of their soma.
+When neurobiologists talk about the location of vertebrate neurons, they are typically referring to soma location.
 The importance of soma location to identify is underscored by how commonly cell types are named, in part, by soma location.
 We therefore have a dedicated relation for recording this: [**'has soma location'**](http://purl.obolibrary.org/obo/RO_0002100).

 For example, [anterior horn motor neuron](http://purl.obolibrary.org/obo/CL_2000048) has the following subclass axiom: